NeoSpark314/godot_oculus_quest_toolkit/README.md

 If you have questions or run into problems please open an issue here or contact me at the [official Godot Discord](https://discord.gg/zH7NUgz): @NeoSpark314 in the #XR channel.

 ## Showcases
-A list of some projects and prototypes that use the Oculus Quest Toolkit that I'm aware of.
+A list of links to projects and prototypes that use the Oculus Quest Toolkit that I'm aware of.
 If you are using the toolkit and would like to be here you can ping me or open an issue with a link to your project and I will add it.

 | | | |
 | -- | -- | -- |